 After writing this roundup of the best small digital camera models so far in 2018, there’s one camera that’s hanging in my living room on display for all to see… and this is it.

 I wrote last year why I thought this Fuji was the best travel camera of the year, and it’s been reviewed in depth here by a photographer far more skilled than myself too.
 In a market saturated with average compact cameras for travel, this one truly stands out.

-For those of you who still haven’t heard about the Fujifilm X100F, let’s have a closer look at why it’s still one of the best point and shoot cameras available.
+For those of you who still haven’t heard about the Fujifilm X100F, let’s have a closer look at why it’s still one of the best compact cameras available.